Planning for the second half of life for seniors in Clark County Washington

 I jumped in with both feet to learn the new laws.
 In both cases, I used new approaches and succeeded in retaining their properties.
 I have been proudly helping such families in estate planning and elder law ever since.
 My law firm has grown and now has four lawyers and eight staff.

 One of the biggest joys of my legal career was hiring Karen Webber as a law student, then working with her as an associate and finally making her my law partner.
 Watching her grow and develop the skills that make her the outstanding attorney she is today has been so rewarding.
 I’ve also had the pleasure of working with dozens of amazing staff members and the privilege of having hundreds of clients confide in me and help them develop plans that solve their legal needs.
 I believe that we’ve developed plans that uniquely satisfy our client’s needs rather than applying cookie cutter or short cut approaches.
 This year Beckie Pettis joined our firm.
 Karen and I have been amazed and delighted by how quickly she has assimilated.
 She shares our commitment to providing quality, compassionate and effective legal representation to our clients.
 And we’re getting stellar reviews from the clients who have worked with her.
-In October 2016 I sold my interest in the practice and but still am working with clients, albeit on a limited basis.
+In October 2016 I sold most of my interest in the practice and but still am working with clients, albeit on a limited basis.
 Read my full story about my semi-retirement on my “About Us” page.

 At Phelan Webber Pettis, we find solutions for a variety of needs using knowledge, experience, and most importantly, compassion.
 Every year we attend state and national continuing legal education training to keep abreast of new and changing laws so that we can help you with the most up-to-date options.

 We want you to know us, and us you.
 We will identify the obstacles together and come up with creative and effective solutions for each of them.
 We are essentially problem-solvers, and we are great at what we do.